 How Should You Go About Actually Choosing Your Classes?

 It's also smart to consult with your guidance counselor in the process of choosing which classes you'll take.
-If you have a specific school in mind, look at the application requirements to verify that you will fulfill them.
-Your guidance counselor will know how other students with certain course schedules fared in the college application process.
-He or she may be able to give you advice based on the experiences of past students who were admitted to the school that interests you.
+If you have a specific college in mind, look at the application requirements to verify you'll fulfill them.
+Since your guidance counselor will know how other students with certain course schedules fared in the college application process, he or she might be able to give you advice based on the experiences of past students who were admitted to the school that interests you.

 Talking to your guidance counselor can be helpful, but make sure they're always holding an official-looking folder.
 That's the only way you know you can trust them.
 Stock photos never lie.